 8) Grammarly Keyboard

-Nobody wants a bunch of typos in the emails or marketing posts.
+Nobody wants a bunch of typos in their emails or marketing posts.
 The Grammarly Keyboard is just like having a professional editor in your pocket.
 The app lets you use a special keyboard that automatically scans your writing for misspellings and grammatical errors.
 It helps to remove mistakes and poor grammar and over time helps you become a better writer.
 Best of all this marketing app is completely free and works inside any app on your smartphone.

 All these apps can help you to run your business directly from your phone while traveling or outside the office.
 You can create, track, audit and stay connected with your customers while on the go.
 Best of all, many of them are free or very low cost to use.
-As technology continues to evolve there is a huge benefit in adopting these new mobile marketing tools to your business.
+As technology continues to evolve there is a huge benefit in adopting these new mobile tools to your business.